GroceriStar/react-print-pdf/README.md

 - [ ] Recipe should have white background.
 And content/description please split into few sentences by "." so it'll look better.
 Also can be added some spacing.
 Nothing fancy - just to make it looking not so ugly.

 - [ ] Check, didn't our bug was gone with updated version of pdf-render?

+- [ ] publish a new version with DocLayouts inside and replace them here. should work or not?
+Where is the latest version?